akshay183/Rudderstack-DataCatalog-Repo/README.md

 ## Future Improvements

-- **Testing**: Implement a comprehensive test suite with unit and integration tests.
+- **Expanded Testing**: Add more test coverage including edge cases and error scenarios.
 - **Authentication and Authorization**: Add authentication and authorization to protect the API endpoints.
 - **Advanced Validation**: Implement more advanced validation rules for properties.
 - **API Documentation**: Use a tool like Swagger or OpenAPI to generate interactive API documentation.